 Garnish with red radishes or jicama.
 Serve with tortilla chips.

 1 Cut the avocados in half.
 Remove seed.
 Scoop out avocado from the peel, put in a mixing bowl.
 (I find it easiest to score the inside of the avocado with a blunt knife and scoop out the flesh with a spoon.
 See How to Cut and Peel an Avocado.)

 Chili peppers vary individually in their hotness.
 So, start with a half of one chili pepper and add to the guacamole to your desired degree of hotness.
 Be careful handling the peppers; wash your hands thoroughly after handling and do not touch your eyes or the area near your eyes with your hands for several hours.

 Remember that much of this is done to taste because of the variability in the fresh ingredients.
 Start with this recipe and adjust to your taste.

-3 Cover with plastic wrap directly on the surface of the guacamole to prevent oxidation from the air reaching it.
+3 Place plastic wrap on the surface of the guacamole cover it and to prevent air reaching it.
+(The oxygen in the air causes oxidation which will turn the guacamole brown.)
 Refrigerate until ready to serve.

 For a very quick guacamole just take a 1/4 cup of salsa and mix it in with your mashed avocados.